-We admit a small number of freshman each year, provided they have strong grades and a good statement of purpose.
+We admit a small number of freshmen each year, provided they have strong grades and a good statement of purpose.
 We limit freshman admittance because we only have one semester of data about them and they can easily fulfill the major if they are admitted in their sophomore year.
-This way we retain slots for students who have not decided to apply for the major in HCI until their sophomore year.
-If you apply as a freshman, but do not get in, please reapply as a sophomore.
+This way, we retain slots for students who have not decided to apply for the major in HCI until their sophomore year.
+If you apply as a freshman but do not get in, please reapply as a sophomore.